dian-jh/scholorAssist/sa/.trae/rules/vue.md

 - **Vue 3 Specific Recommendations**:
     - **TypeScript**: Use TypeScript for improved type safety and code maintainability.
 Define component props and emits with type annotations.
+    - **Type-Only Imports**: Always use `import type { ... }` when importing interfaces or types.
+This prevents runtime circular dependencies and allows build tools to properly elide type-only imports.
     - **Teleport**: Use the `Teleport` component to render content outside the component's DOM hierarchy, useful for modals and tooltips.
     - **Suspense**: Use the `Suspense` component to handle asynchronous dependencies gracefully, providing fallback content while waiting for data to load.